Our approach to sustainability

 For our vest tops, cotton is blended with recycled polyester produced by REPREVE®, who create high performance fibres from recycled plastic waste.
 The blend with certified organic cotton creates a soft and fluid fabric with high performance properties to make it suitable for activewear.

-We then mail our products to our customers in mailers by The Better Packaging Co. which are made from corn starch and other plants.
+1. Mailers by The Better Packaging Co. which are made from corn starch and other plants.
 They have received the AS 5810-2010 certification by The Australian Standard for their ability to decompose, one of the most rigorous certification programmes for the testing of biodegradable standards in the world.
 These bags can be composted with home compost at the end of life and will breakdown within 3-6 months.

 Our manufacturer donates other left-over fabric off-cuts to local charity-based groups who re-make them into saleable goods.